AdamMiltonBarker/AML-Project-Research/README.md

 | [Chatbot](https://github.com/AMLResearchProject/AML-Detection-System/tree/master/Chatbot "Chatbot") | A REST API hosting an endpoint for Natural Language Understanding.
 Trained on knowledge of AML. |

 # Research papers
-We will keep an up to date record of public research papers that we come across whilst developing the projects that make up the AML Research Project.
+We will keep an up to date record of public research papers that we come across whilst developing the projects that make up the AML AI Research Project.

 | Papers  | Description | Link |
 | ------------- | ------------- | ------------- |